Lemoncode/svelte-workshop/05-context/README.md

 }
 ```

-- We will create a component that will let us display and edit a name and
-  we won't use props to pass data around (it's an overkill, but just to get
-  a simplified scenario).
+- As we have mentioned before, we will create a component that will let us display and edit a name and we won't use props to pass data around (it's an overkill, but just to get a simplified scenario).

-- To hold the data we will first use a store, and later on we will check
-  which limitations we have.
+- To hold the data we will first use a store, and later on we will check which limitations we are introducing.

-_./src/name-component/user.store.ts_
+_./src/components/name-component/user.store.ts_

 ```ts
 import type { UserEntity } from "./model";